haztechrisk/haztechrisk/README.md

 # Organization for Public Awareness of Hazardous Technology Risks
-GitHub Repositiory for *Institute* documents.
+GitHub Repositiory for *Organization* documents.